IanRockwell/LuminBot/README.md

 <div align="center">

-# Lumin - Simple chat integration with games
+# Lumin - Chat interaction enhancer

 Lumin is a Twitch bot that allows for chat integration for a variety of games.